 Tours of the Empire State Building

-There are a number ways to experience the Empire State Building.
-As well as the official tours mentioned earlier in this guide, there are a number of other options you have, both for visiting, and for getting a unique view of the building.
+There are a number of ways to experience the Empire State Building.
+As well as the official Premium Experience tour mentioned earlier in this guide, there are a number of other options for both visiting and getting a unique view of the building.

 These include:

 - How about experiencing the Empire State Building from the air?
-You can get a truly once in a lifetime view by taking a private or shared helicopter ride over the city.
+You can get a once-in-a-lifetime view by taking a private or shared helicopter ride over the city.

 What is there to See and Do at the Empire State Building?